adair1219/ScrapyProject/README.md

 # ScrapyProject
-these are some projects with Scrapy
+these are some projects using Scrapy